Edward Dean Kennedy: Trial

 Kennedy was tried on two counts of first degree murder, and was ultimately convicted and sentenced to death.
 In 1984, Kennedy attempted to appeal his sentence, arguing his confession should not have been admissible in court, citing that the state did not prove he had knowingly been informed of his right to remain silent.
 Other arguments, including the excusing of a venireman, the admissibility of photographic evidence, and the propriety of certain jury instructions and of the prosecutor's closing argument, were presented.
 In the end, the appeal was dismissed and Kennedy's death sentence was upheld.

 Execution

 Kennedy was scheduled to die on February 11, 1986, at 7 a.m. along with convicted killer Paul B. Johnson, who was condemned for killing a deputy sheriff.
 However, a high court granted a stay of execution for Kennedy.

 The decision to execute Kennedy was argued upon, and on the day of his new scheduled execution, about a half-dozen people protested outside the prison.
 On July 21, 1992, after the supreme court refused a stay of execution, Kennedy was executed by the electric chair.
 His execution was the 29th in Florida since capital punishment was reinstated in the United States.

-Oliver Cochran, the man whom assisted Kennedy in the 1978 murder that originally sent him to prison, remained imprisoned until his death on December 19, 2021.